Good Faith Compliance

 If you cannot show it, it may not help you.

-8. Third-Party Certificate-Style Governance Support
+8. Certificate-Style Governance Support

 Good Faith Compliance may include third-party certificate-style support showing that the organization completed a baseline AI governance package.